oci-landing-zones/oci-scca-landingzone/IMPLEMENTATION.md

 However, there are 2 resource limits that will need to be increased in order to deploy the landing zone:

 1. Monitoring/Alarms:  This limit should be raised to minimum 60 above the current limit (deployment includes 48).
-2. Service Connector Hub/Service Connector Count:  This limit should be raised to a minimum of 5
+2. Service Connector Hub/Service Connector Count:   This limit should be raised to minimum 5 above the current limit (deployment includes 5).

 Example to check the limits in tenancy: